neurolabusc/crnl/docs/source/stimsync/index.rst

 This circuit and the basic Arduino software can also be used to trigger a camera flash in respone to an optical or auditory signal, creating images reminiscent `HobbyRobotics <http://www.glacialwanderer.com/hobbyrobotics/?p=11>`_ which describes the auditory sensor and laser tripwire methods very well.
 With my circuit, you can use the `ambient light sensor <https://www.sparkfun.com/products/8688>`_ as an optical tripwire or the `amplified microphone <https://www.sparkfun.com/products/9964>`_ as an auditory trigger.
 Be warned that some flash hot shoes have a very high voltage, so if you connect directly to the hot shoe make sure your circuit is optically isolated.
 Alternatively, if your flash has a PC sync connector, you can get PC sync cables online for a few dollars – this connection uses the same voltage as the Arduino/Teensy digital outputs so you only need to connect the ground to the outside shield and the digital output from the Teensy/Arduino to the center pin.

 The trick is to set your flash for minimum brightness (and hence minimum duration).
-For the photo above of the popping balloon we used a `YN 560 <http://speedlights.net/2010/07/14/yongnuo-yn-560-speedlite-review/>`_ flash at 1/128 of full power (~1/8000s illumination).
+For the photo above of the popping balloon we used a flash at 1/128 of full power (~1/8000s illumination).
 The photograph was made with a Sony NEX 5N, f/8, ISO=3200, 1.6s exposure time (though only illuminated for a fraction of this with the flash).
 I also set the StimSync to have the slowest possible key refresh rate, so that the flash would only be triggered by the initial sound and not the subsequent echoes.

 .. image:: popping.jpg